Medical malpractice is the 3rd leading cause of death in the US. What is medical malpractice?

 How a Charleston Medical Malpractice Attorney Helps You Win

-Making a successful claim for medical malpractice requires strong evidence that the medical provider who treated you did not follow the protocol that is standard in the medical profession for your particular medical issue.
-It requires the testimony of other medical experts to both establish what the standard is and how your medical provider failed to meet it.
+Making a successful claim for medical malpractice requires strong evidence that the medical provider who treated you did not follow the protocol for medical care that is standard in the medical profession for your particular medical issue.
+It requires the testimony of other medical experts, considered expert witnesses, to both establish what the standard is and how your medical provider failed to meet it.

-A medical malpractice attorney knows that most malpractice claims settle before trial and that medical providers tend to be more successful when claims go before a jury.
+Medical malpractice attorneys knows that most malpractice claims settle before trial and that medical providers tend to be more successful when claims go before a jury.
 A Charleston personal injury attorney will know how to evaluate the strength of your case and which experts are necessary to facilitate a settlement that adequately compensates you or whether a trial is your better option for recovery.

 Most Common Medical Malpractice Mistakes

-When a doctor, nurse, or hospital fails to provide a patient with the proper standard of care, it can result in harm or injury.
+When a doctor, nurse, or hospital fails to provide a patient with the proper standard of care, it can result in harm or serious injury.
 This lack of care is considered medical malpractice.
-There are several medical malpractice errors that are particularly common.
-They include:
+There are several medical errors that are particularly common.
+Common examples of negligent actions include:

 - Misdiagnosis: This occurs when a healthcare provider fails to properly diagnose the condition of a patient, leading to an inappropriate care plan or no treatment at all.
 This can have a catastrophic impact on a patient.

 - Delayed diagnosis: When a doctor or healthcare specialist misses the warning signs and leaves a patient to suffer because they do not determine their diagnosis at a reasonable time.
 This can cause delayed treatment which can ultimately lead to a much more acute, potentially fatal bout with an illness or injury that could have been prevented.